agaffar74/my-react-portfolio/README.md

 ## Overview

-This is my portfolio site created using React.js as well as using other technologies to develop the initial scaffolding of my portfolio site from scratch.
+This is my portfolio site that I have created using React.js as well as using other technologies to learn about how to develop the initial scaffolding of my portfolio site from scratch.

 ## Required Components
 My portfolio have rendered the following components: